 Hotel Bondeheimen is located downtown in Oslo City Centre with shops, restaurants, theaters, Karl Johans gate and the Castle just around the corner.
 Several other attractions are also within walking distance, such as Aker Brygge, Stortinget, Oslo City and Oslo Spektrum.

-You can easily get to and from Oslo Airport Gardermoen with the airport bus that stops right outside our door, or with the airport train from Nationaltheatret Train Station.
+You can easily get to and from Oslo Airport Gardermoen with the airport train from Nationaltheatret Train Station.
 Furthermore, you can find all types of public transportation within walking distance of our property.

 Our receptionists are well known in the capital and are happy to assist you with planning your upcoming stay in Oslo.